Free Yourself from This Destructive Mindset

 So, what happened on the course of this multimillion-year journey that makes winning and losing such restrictive concepts?

 Mother Nature was busy.

 It is true that, on very rare occasions, we still need to fight for our physical survival.
 My advice is not to worry about this.
-These skills and instincts are so deeply entrenched within our immense brains that they need little training.
-You won’t lose this competence by focussing on higher functions.
+These skills and instincts are so deeply entrenched within our brains that they need little training.
+You won’t lose this competence by focusing on higher functions.